sschoedel/mlproject/README.md

 pip install -r requirements.txt
 ```

-You can choose to install these in an isolated virtual environment as well.
+In an isolated virtual environment.

 We did not test this installation in a conda environment, nor did we validate completely using a different Python version.
 There are no guarantees that the code will run properly in such environments.